- Dentinogenesis imperfecta without osteogenesis imperfecta

 - Capdepont teeth

-Researchers have described three types of dentinogenesis imperfecta with similar dental abnormalities.
-Type I occurs in people who have osteogenesis imperfecta, a genetic condition in which bones are brittle and easily broken.
-Dentinogenesis imperfecta type II and type III usually occur in people without other inherited disorders.
-A few families with type II have progressive hearing loss in addition to dental abnormalities.
+Type II and type III: usually occur in people without another inherited disorder.
+Some families with type II also have progressive hearing loss.
 Type III was first identified in a population in Brandywine, Maryland.
-Some researchers believe that dentinogenesis imperfecta type II and type III, along with a similar condition called dentin dysplasia type II, are actually forms of a single disorder.
+Some researchers believe that dentinogenesis imperfecta type II and type III, along with a similar condition called dentin dysplasia type II, are actually just different forms of a single disorder.

-- Genetics Home Reference (GHR) contains information on Dentinogenesis imperfecta 1.
-Click on the link to go to GHR and review the information.
+- Genetics Home Reference (GHR) contains information on Dentinogenesis imperfecta .
+This website is maintained by the National Library of Medicine.